Opcije pristupačnosti Pristupačnost

 Upon passing an examination, the attendant has the right to a certificate of completion of a part of specialist study programme.

-The postgraduate specialist study is completed with production of specialist’s thesis and its successful defence, and with earning up at least 60 ECTS credits required by the programme of the study.
+The university specialist study is completed with production of specialist’s thesis and its successful defence, and with earning up at least 60 ECTS credits required by the programme of the study.

 Student has the right to apply for the defence of his specialist’s thesis after he has earned up at least 20 ECTS credits required by the programme of the study.